-To ask us a question, get more information, or to make distribution or wholesale inquiries, please contact us at firstname.lastname@example.org.
+To ask us a question, get more information, please contact us at firstname.lastname@example.org.

+Would you like to talk to us about distribution or wholesale opportunities?
 Are you a hardware manufacturer or OEM?
-Let us design a Touchfire keyboard for your tablet.
-To learn more about Touchfire’s design and consulting services, please contact us at email@example.com.
+Let us design a Touchfire keyboard and case for your tablet.
+Please contact us at email@example.com.

 1117 NW 54th Street